IgrisBRC/heaven/README.md

 # Heaven

-This project is still in beta, and is not adviced to be used in production.
+This project is still in beta, and is not advised to be used in production.

-Keynote: There is no max memory limit, the DB will keep growing untill OOM.
+Keynote: There is no max memory limit, the DB will keep growing until OOM.

 Heaven is an RESP2-compliant in-memory database completely written in safe Rust.